pull-fiction/make-crops-not-war/index.md

 The scope of our research is not to give a exaustive description of the war events, nor their cause.
 For our aim, it suffices to say that for 15 years, a country already proven by etnhical, religious and political divisions has to suffer the fight of more than 22 different militias.
 This, together with the external ingerence from Syrians, Israelis, Palestinians, has led to approximately 120.000 fatalities.

 # The setting
 Here's approximative distribution of war events over the Lebanese surface.
-Next to it, the agricultural areas (SHOW WAR EVENTS MAP NEXT TO AGRICULTURAL)
+Next to it, the agricultural areas.
+(SHOW WAR EVENTS MAP NEXT TO AGRICULTURAL)

 <iframe class="plot_ani" src="assets/plots/war-events.html"></iframe>